 Key difference from traditional coding:

-Traditional development requires writing each function, component, and integration manually.
-Vibe coding accelerates this by generating boilerplate code and standard patterns, letting developers focus on customization and business logic.
+Traditional development requires manually writing each function, component, and integration.
+Vibe coding accelerates this process by automatically generating base code and common structures, allowing developers to focus on customization and specific business logic.

-➤ Perfect for non-technical founders testing ideas.
-Describe your app concept and get instant project structure.
+➤ Perfect for non-technical entrepreneurs testing their ideas.
+Describe your concept and instantly get your project structure.

 Experienced developers

-➤ Combines an IDE with powerful AI.
-Chat with your codebase and generate complex features across multiple files.
+➤ Next-generation IDE with integrated AI.
+Chat with your code and generate complex multi-file features.

 |---|---|---|---|---|